okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-okta-verify/main/index.md

 ### You're ready to start integrating

-After you've configured your org, you can start integrating the enrollment and challenge flows into your app.
+After you configure your org, you can start integrating the enrollment and challenge flows into your app.
 The following are the list of supported flows:

-* Integrate enrollment using QR Code
+* Integrate enrollment using QR code
 * Integrate enrollment using other channels
 * Integrate challenge using push notification option
 * Integrate challenge using TOTP option

-Each of these has some common steps for initiating the flow once the user has signed in and for polling Okta Verify for a response midway through the flow.
-We'll cover these first before seeing how they fit into the individual flows
+Each of these has some common steps for initiating the flow after the user is signed in, and for polling Okta Verify for a response midway through the flow.
+We cover these first before seeing how they fit into the individual flows.

 ## Shared steps between flows